ofsoundmind/kihikihi/README.md

-This projects aims to develop a deep learning model for classification of kihikihi/NZ cicada song.
+Cicadas chorus is an integral part of summer in Aotearoa/New Zealand.
+This project aims to train a machine learning model to identify NZ cicadas from acoustic recordings.